-Overall responsibility for general oversight of the Funds rests with the Board.
+Overall responsibility for general oversight of the Fund rests with the Board.
 The Board has appointed Anthony S. Colavita as the Lead Independent Trustee.
 The Lead Independent Trustee presides over executive sessions of the Trustees and also serves between meetings of the Board as a liaison with service providers, officers, counsel, and other Trustees on a wide variety of matters including scheduling agenda items for Board meetings.
 Designation as such does not impose on the Lead Independent Trustee any obligations or standards greater than or different from other Trustees.
-The Board has established a Nominating Committee and an Audit Committee to assist the Board in the oversight of the management and affairs of the Funds.
+The Board has established a Nominating Committee and an Audit Committee to assist the Board in the oversight of the management and affairs of the Fund.
 The Board also has an ad hoc Proxy Voting Committee.
 Each of the Nominating, Audit, and ad hoc Proxy Voting Committees are entirely comprised of Independent Trustees.
-From time to time the Board establishes additional committees or informal working groups to deal with specific matters or assigns one of its members to work with trustees or directors of other Funds in the Fund Complex on special committees or working groups that deal with complex-wide matters, such as the multi-Fund ad hoc Compensation Committee relating to compensation of the Chief Compliance Officer for all the Funds in the Fund Complex.
-(The Fund Complex also has a separate multi-Fund Compensation Committee relating to certain officers of the closed-end funds in the Fund Complex, and some of the Funds' Trustees may from time to time also serve on this separate committee.)
+From time to time the Board establishes additional committees or informal working groups to deal with specific matters or assigns one of its members to work with trustees or directors of other funds in the Fund Complex on special committee of the Complex also has a separate multi-fund ad hoc Compensation Committee relating to compensation of the Chief Compliance Officer for all the funds in the Fund Complex, and some of the Fund's Trustees may from time to time also serve on this separate committee.)

-All of the Funds' Trustees, other than Mr. Marangi and Ms. Mullady, are Independent Trustees, and the Board believes they are able to provide effective oversight of the Funds' service providers.
+All of the Fund's Trustees, other than Mr. Marangi and Ms. Mullady, are Independent Trustees, and the Board believes they are able to provide effective oversight of the Fund's service providers.
 In addition to providing feedback and direction during Board meetings, the Trustees meet regularly in executive session and chair all committees of the Board.

-The Funds' operations entail a variety of risks, including investment, administration, valuation, and a range of compliance matters.
-Although the Adviser, the sub-administrator and the officers of the Funds are responsible for managing these risks on a day to day basis within the framework of their established risk management functions, the Board also addresses risk management of the Funds through its meetings and those of the committees and working groups.
-In particular, as part of its general oversight, the Board reviews with the Adviser at Board meetings the levels and types of risks being undertaken by the Funds, and the Audit Committee discusses the Funds' risk management and controls with the independent registered public accounting firm engaged by the Funds.
+The Fund's operations entail a variety of risks, including investment, administration, valuation, and a range of compliance matters.
+Although the Adviser, the sub-administrator and the officers of the Fund are responsible for managing these risks on a day to day basis within the framework of their established risk management functions, the Board also addresses risk management of the Fund through its meetings and those of the committees and working groups.
+In particular, as part of its general oversight, the Board reviews with the Adviser at Board meetings the levels and types of risks being undertaken by the Fund, and the Audit Committee discusses the Fund's risk management and controls with the independent registered public accounting firm engaged by the Fund.
 The Board reviews valuation policies and procedures and the valuations of specific illiquid securities.
-The Board also receives periodic reports from the Funds' Chief Compliance Officer regarding compliance matters relating to a Fund and its major service providers, including results of the implementation and testing of the Funds' and such providers' compliance programs.
-The Board's oversight function is facilitated by management reporting processes that are designed to provide information to the Board about the identification, assessment and management from time to time and may make changes in its discretion at any time.
+The Board also receives periodic reports from the Fund's Chief Compliance Officer regarding compliance matters relating to the Fund and its major service providers, including results of the implementation and testing of the Fund's and such providers' compliance programs.
+The Board's oversight function is facilitated by management reporting processes that are designed to provide information to the Board about the identification, assessment and management for critical risks and the controls and policies and procedures used to mitigate those risks.
+The Board reviews its role in supervising the Fund's risk management for time to time and may make changes in its discretion at any time.